Bounding the approach to oligarchy in a variant of the yard-sale model: Bounding the rate of increase of the Gini coefficient

 \begin{corollary} For a system with transaction kernel $\widetilde{\phi}:\mathbb{R}^+\times \mathbb{R}^+\rightarrow\mathbb{R}^+$ such that and on $\mathbb{R}^+\times \mathbb{R}^+$, we have that \end{corollary}

-The two conditions on the kernel correspond to not sending agents to negative wealth in the finite model for $\Delta t \in (0,1]$ and the fourth step in the proof of \cref{thm:GiniBound}, respectively.
+The two conditions on the kernel correspond to not sending agents to negative wealth in the finite model for $\Delta t \in (0,1]$ and the final inequality in the proof of \cref{thm:GiniBound}, respectively.
 However, the class of kernels satisfying these conditions need not have the stake of a transaction be independent of the wealthier agent.

-The lower bound implies that the Gini coefficient increases under the dynamics of the modified YSM, whereas the upper bound on $\dot{G}$ bounds $G(t)$.

-\begin{remark} If the upper bound of \cref{thm:GiniBound} were in fact attained as $\dot{G} =\gamma ||\rho||_\infty (1-G)$, it could be viewed as asserting that at a lower inequality the accessible rearrangements of wealth lead quickly to increasing inequality.
-This speculative remark seems to agree with numerical simulations of the dynamics in which the random initial condition quickly changes in conjunction with a rapid increase of the Gini coefficient followed by a slowing of the change in the distribution and the Gini coefficient.\end{remark}
+The generalization in \cref{cor:otherModels} is of note as it includes more than just microtransactions with outcomes concentrated via Dirac masses on a few discrete outcomes.
+Therefore, the class of models for which \cref{thm:GiniBound} holds includes those for which the microtransactions have a continuum of outcomes.

 To produce the bound on $G(t)$ we need a slightly modified version of the differential Gr\"onwall's inequality as presented in \cite{LCE2010}.

 \begin{lemma}[A version of Gr\"onwall's differential inequality] Let $\eta, \phi,$ and $\psi$ be functions of $t\in[0,T]$.
 Further let $\eta$ be absolutely continuous and $\phi$ and $\psi$ be integrable on $[0,T]$.
 If for almost every $t$ then \end{lemma}